Updated: 13th July 2021

 The common assumption is that there is nowhere to turn when your company is struggling financially with critical cash flow problems and liquidation looks to be the only option.
 You may not even have the funds to liquidate.
 However, in this precise situation, you may qualify for a number of statutory entitlements which could provide a much needed windfall in troubled times.
 Settlements are paid to the director and are based on eligibility criteria.
 Any redundancy payout can be utilised in any way the director chooses.
 At an undoubtedly difficult time this payment could help ease the financial strain following the closure of the company, or it could even be used to start a new venture should the director wish.

-If you are a director of a limited company – which has been trading for over two years – and you are considering closing the company due to financial struggles (i.e. HMRC debts, creditor pressure, cash flow worries, potential insolvency), it is likely that you can claim for director redundancy for which the average UK claim is £12,000.
+If you are a director of a limited company – which has been trading for over two years – and you are considering closing the company due to financial struggles (i.e. HMRC debts, creditor pressure, cash flow worries, potential insolvency), it is likely that you can claim for director redundancy for which the average UK claim is £9,000.
 In addition, it's likely you can claim for other statutory entitlements such as notice pay, holiday pay and unpaid wages - yet many company directors are not aware that these entitlements are available to them.

 If you do meet the criteria, claims can be made from the National Insurance Fund via the Redundancy Payments Service (RPS), and are tax-free.
 You can ask for a form from the liquidator, or request one online.

 As we mentioned earlier, you must be regarded as an employee of the company as well as a director in order to be eligible.
 This should be your initial consideration, and the criteria for claiming statutory redundancy pay as a director include: